Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Experiments

 \subsection{Experiment Results Analyses}

-The performance of different algorithms was evaluated in the IIA dataset and the accuracy of each participant and the average accuracy of all participants (Kappa value) were shown in Table 1II.
-The EEGNet and ConvNet architectures with the domain adaptation methods mentioned in this paper were referred to as DA-EEGNet and DA-ConvNet, respectively.
+We conducted experiments on the aforementioned two datasets and compared our methods with several representative methods, particularly those based on transfer learning techniques.
+The performance of different algorithms was first evaluated in the IIA dataset.
+The accuracy of each participant and the average accuracy of all participants (Kappa value) are shown in Table \ref{table3}.
+The EEGNet and ConvNet architectures with the SDDA framework were referred to as DA-EEGNet and DA-ConvNet, respectively.
 The two highest accuracy rates of each participant were displayed in bold to highlight experimental results.
-The items with white background in Table 1II were results from CSP-based algorithms.
-Light blue background rows were results from ConvNet which were generated using the same feature extractor and classifier network architecture as presented in \cite{Schirrmeister2017}.
-Results from EEGNet and its corresponding domain adaptation method were marked with the light red background and referred to as EEGNet-based algorithms in the context.
+The items with white background in Table \ref{table3} were results from CSP-based algorithms.
+Light gray background rows were results from ConvNet which were generated using the same feature extractor and classifier network architecture as presented in \cite{schirrmeister2017deep}.
+Results from EEGNet and its corresponding domain adaptation method were marked with the dark gray background and referred to as EEGNet-based algorithms in the context.
 Algorithms with “\#” used EEG data from other participants in the dataset to help MI EEG classification of the target participant.
 And algorithms with “*” only exploited EEG data from the same participant recorded in different data acquisition sessions.
 Specifically, DRDA adjusted the distribution by generative adversarial network.